Subscription billing

 Sellers must provide a “simple mechanism” for the consumer to cancel the subscription and immediately stop recurring charges (or an initial charge after a free trial).
 This cancellation mechanism must be “at least as easy” as the mechanism used to consent to the subscription.
 At minimum, the business must allow for cancellation in the “same medium” used to sign up, effectively ending call-to-cancel policies for online businesses.

-But with ProsperStack Retain’s powerful A/B testing features, Star Tribune optimized their cancellation process and obtained an online save rate of 18.5%.
+But with ProsperStack Retain’s powerful A/B testing features, the Star Tribune optimized their cancellation process and obtained an online save rate of 18.5%.
 That’s 10% higher than their call center.

 See the case study.